 Xylitol Is Effective, Flossing Is Not Monday, August 01, 2016 - 07:00 PM - 1 year, 2 months ago - Dental News - WebDentistry SALT LAKE CITY – Xlear, the manufacturer and distributor of the Spry line of xylitol-based oral care products in North America wants to let people know that xylitol based chewing gum and mints used five times a day are an effective alternative to flossing, which was recently removed by the US Government from its dietary guidelines as a method for oral hygiene.

-Dental Leaders Advocate for Top Oral Health Executive Thursday, April 28, 2016 - 07:00 PM - 1 year, 3 months ago - Dental News - WebDentistry CHICAGO, Illinois – The Academy of General Dentistry (AGD), the American Association for Dental Research (AADR), the American Association of Public Health Dentistry (AAPHD), and the Special Care Dentistry Association (SCDA) this week urged our nation’s legislators to restore the position of chief dental officer with executive-level authority and resources to oversee the Health Resources and Services Administration’s (HRSA) dental programs and oral health initiatives.
+Dental Leaders Advocate for Top Oral Health Executive Thursday, April 28, 2016 - 07:00 PM - 1 year, 5 months ago - Dental News - WebDentistry CHICAGO, Illinois – The Academy of General Dentistry (AGD), the American Association for Dental Research (AADR), the American Association of Public Health Dentistry (AAPHD), and the Special Care Dentistry Association (SCDA) this week urged our nation’s legislators to restore the position of chief dental officer with executive-level authority and resources to oversee the Health Resources and Services Administration’s (HRSA) dental programs and oral health initiatives.
 Leaders from these four organizations convened on Capitol Hill to advocate that good oral health is an essential public health need, and the agency’s current staffing structure fails to adequately support individuals across the country.

-Five Health Organizations Double Down on Mouth Guards Thursday, March 31, 2016 - 07:00 PM - 1 year, 4 months ago - Dental News - WebDentistry ROSEMONT, Illinois – April is National Facial Protection Month and this year five of the nation's top dental associations are reminding athletes and recreational sports players to wear mouth guards to protect their teeth.
+Five Health Organizations Double Down on Mouth Guards Thursday, March 31, 2016 - 07:00 PM - 1 year, 6 months ago - Dental News - WebDentistry ROSEMONT, Illinois – April is National Facial Protection Month and this year five of the nation's top dental associations are reminding athletes and recreational sports players to wear mouth guards to protect their teeth.
 Mouth guards are an essential piece of athletic gear and can help prevent serious, painful facial injuries that affect the mouth The dental experts at the Academy for Sports Dentistry (ASD), American Academy of Pediatric Dentistry (AAPD), American Association of Oral and Maxillofacial Surgeons (AAOMS), American Association of Orthodontists (AAO), and the American Dental Association (ADA) urge parents, caregivers, athletes and coaches to be proactive about staying safe by using a mouth guard.

-AAPD Webinar – Making the Most of Your Facebook Community to Grow Your Practice Tuesday, February 23, 2016 - 06:00 PM - 1 year, 6 months ago - Dental News - WebDentistry CHICAGO, Illinois – With 75% of parents logging into Facebook daily, the well-established social platform is an ideal – and affordable – channel to build awareness of and promote your practice.
+AAPD Webinar – Making the Most of Your Facebook Community to Grow Your Practice Tuesday, February 23, 2016 - 06:00 PM - 1 year, 7 months ago - Dental News - WebDentistry CHICAGO, Illinois – With 75% of parents logging into Facebook daily, the well-established social platform is an ideal – and affordable – channel to build awareness of and promote your practice.
 Join global public relations firm Weber Shandwick on April 21 for a 60-minute webinar to better understand why the social platform should be considered a cornerstone for your practice’s online presence, and how to best use the page to engage with families you care for on a daily basis.